uribench/software-engineering-handbook/Guides/Git/Working with a Remote Git Repository.md

 ## Common Commands for Working with a Remote Git Repository

-Justing James provides about 1 hour [Intro to Version Control with Git and Github][9] on YouTube.
+Justing James provides about 1 hour [Intro to Version Control with Git and GitHub][9] on YouTube.

 For more details, see the comprehensive set of [guides for using GitHub][10].

-Following is a brief description of the most common commands for working with GitHub as the remote
+Following is a brief description of the most common commands for working with Git and GitHub as the remote repository.
+To use these commands you have to have [Git installed][11] and be familiar with the [basic use of Git][12]:
-repository:

 - Pushing an existing local repository to a remote repository
 - Committing changes to a remote repository